 All yard trimmings must be properly prepared for collection.
 Yard trimmings include grass clippings, leaves, twigs, branches, limbs, tree parts, shrubbery, vines, garden plants, etc., and other naturally occurring vegetative matter.
-Grass clippings, leaves, twigs, shrubbery, vines, garden plants and small items must be placed in approved 20-40 gallon receptacles.
+Grass clippings, leaves, twigs, shrubbery, vines, garden plants and small items must be placed in approved receptacles not exceeding 40 gallons.
 Approved receptacles include durable metal and plastic containers or durable biodegradable paper bags.
 Each container must have two durable handles.
 Each paper bag must be folded at the top to minimize rain deteriorating the paper bags.
 Yard trimmings placed in plastic bags will not be collected.
 All approved receptacles must be placed at the curb without blocking mailboxes, utilities, driveways, sidewalks, drainage systems or roadways before 7 a.m. on the scheduled day of yard trimmings collection for your service area.
 Branches and limbs must be trimmed of twigs, vines and leaves, and cut to a maximum of four (4) feet in length, and stacked neatly at the curb.
 The removed twigs, vines, and leaves must be placed in an approved receptacle as outlined above.
-Trees must be cut as small as possible, with each piece not exceeding a maximum of 50 pounds.
+Trees must be cut as small as possible, with each piece not exceeding 25 pounds.
 Tree limbs that are cut by professional or hired contractors should not be left at the curb for collection by the Sanitation Division.

 Missed garbage, recycling or yard trimmings collection